Now-Closed Small Yarn Store Had Contributed 50 Mandalas to Crochet Project Raising Awareness about Depression and Crafting to Heal

 A look back at a Mandalas for Marinke post and a reminder to support your local yarn/art/craft stores and artisans!

-As I shared recently, the 2015 Mandalas for Marinke collaborative crochet art project to raise awareness about depression, suicide, and crafting to heal is one of the projects I’m most proud of.
+The 2015 Mandalas for Marinke collaborative crochet art project to raise awareness about depression, suicide, and crafting to heal is one of the projects I’m most proud of.
 And I believe its message matters, so I’m re-sharing it this year.
 You’ll meet the crafters, read their words, see the mandalas, read a variety of depression/mental health information and learn how it all relates to the work I’m doing today.
-See the posts so far here.

 This week, instead of sharing a roundup of five short posts, I wanted to share one of the longer posts that came from that project.
 As you’ll see, it came from Jennie’s Yarn Shop, which was a local yarn shop in Medford, Oregon.
 I looked it up and like many small businesses/ yarn shops, it appears to have closed.
 I don’t know the story behind that but I do know that it’s hard for small shops to stay open.
 So, I wanted to share this contribution as it was originally published with a reminder to support the local stores that you care about.